This post may contain affiliate links. Please read our disclosure policy.

 - 1 tsp. fresh ginger, minced

-Whisk all ingredients for the dressing together in a mason jar or bowl and set aside.
+- Whisk all ingredients for the sesame dressing together in a mason jar, measuring cup or bowl and set aside.

-Boil water in a medium saucepan for udon noodles and cook according to package directions (fresh is about 3 minutes).
+- Boil water in a medium saucepan for udon noodles and cook according to package directions (fresh udon noodles take ~3 minutes).
 Once done, drain, rinse and set side.

-In a frying pan over medium heat, pour 1 Tbsp. of the sesame sauce into the pan with the carrots and bell peppers and saute for about 5 minutes, stirring frequently.
+- In a non stick frying pan over medium heat, pour 1 Tbsp. sesame dressing into the pan with the carrots and bell peppers and sauté for about 5-7 minutes, stirring frequently.
 While that is cooking, steam the broccoli in the microwave for 5 minutes.